Hero (David Crosby song)

 "Hero" is a single performed by American singer-songwriter David Crosby from his third studio album, Thousand Roads (1993).
-The recording features English drummer Phil Collins, who co-wrote the song with Crosby, produced it, sang backing vocals, and played drums, keyboards, and drum machine.
+The recording, released in April 1993 by Atlantic, features English drummer Phil Collins, who co-wrote the song with Crosby, produced it, sang backing vocals, and played drums, keyboards, and drum machine.
 Collins released a demo version, featuring his vocals only, as a B-side to the "We Wait and We Wonder" single release.

 B-sides

 "Coverage" is an album track written by Bonnie Hayes, a cover of a song she recorded for her 1982 album, Good Clean Fun.
 "Fare Thee Well" is a non-album track written by Emily Saliers, who later recorded the song with her band Indigo Girls for their 1994 album, Swamp Ophelia.